On Galilean conformal bootstrap: Proof of the cancelation in section

 In the above discussion, using the general result \eqref{gm} we find that the terms of order $\epsilon^{k-n}$ ($l=0$) always vanish.
 Following the same logic, we can show that the terms of general order $\epsilon^{k-n+l}$ vanish as well.
 In fact, from \eqref{Ank} we need only to show that in the $\epsilon$ expansion of the product

 the order-$\epsilon^l$ terms, as polynomials in $q$, are at most of order $q^l$.
 Then as $m+l \leq k+l <n$, by \eqref{gm}, the summation vanishes.
 However, the terms of order $\epsilon^l$ in the expansion of \eqref{la} are superficially the polynomials of order $q^{2l}$.
-Next we would like to show that the highest power terms in $q$ are always vanishing.
+Next we would like to show that those terms of order $q^m$ for $m>l$ always vanish.
 This can also be proved by using mathematical induction.
 For $l=0$, \eqref{la} is $1$ and is of course of order $q^0$.
 Now, suppose that for $m=0,1,2...l$, the order-$\epsilon^m$ terms are polynomials in $q$ of at most order $q^m$, then for $m=l+1$, we denote \eqref{la} as $a_{n,q}$, and rewrite $a_{n,q+1}$ as:

 Denote the order $\epsilon^m$ term of $a_{n,q}$ as $a_{n,q}^m$ and the order $\epsilon^m$ term of $b_{n,q}$ as $b_{n,q}^m$, then

 so that

 If we can prove the RHS in \eqref{laa} is at most of order $q^l$, then $a_{n,q}^{l+1}$ is at most of order $q^{l+1}$ and we are done.
 By induction, we know that $a_{n,q}^{r}$ is at most of order $q^r$ for $0\leq r\leq l$, so what remains is to show $b_{n,q}^{l+1-r}$ is a polynomials in $q$ of order $q^{l-r}$ at most.
 In other words, we need to show that the highest order term, which is of order $q^{l+1-r}$, vanishes.
 In fact, for this term, we can effectively calculate the order $\epsilon^{l+1-r}$ ($r=0,1,2...l$) terms for the following expression: